DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/40_the_family_of_the_soul.md

-### Chapter X: The Family of the Soul: Integrating Your Inner Children
+### Chapter X: The Kin of the Soul: Integrating Your Inner Children

 *In Manual Override, you were introduced to a powerful psychological tool: the practice of seeing your reactive patterns not as "you," but as "parts" of you.
 You learned to reframe a thought like "I'm a failure" into "A part of me feels like a failure."
 You approached this as a team leader managing a specialist employee—a functional technique for creating the space needed for Manual Override.*